omgmog/omgmog.github.com/_posts/2016/cardboctober/2016-10-16-cardboctober-16.md

 ```

 It’s a good idea to start your regular render loop after you’ve entered fullscreen as the button will block interaction for the most part.

+### Update:

+I realised 2 weeks later that I didn't really mention getting out of fullscreen.
+On your Android device you'll be able to hit the 'back' button, which is a good enough solution without us having to create a new device!